barnabywalters/ci-digestauth/README.md

     ) ENGINE=MyISAM  DEFAULT CHARSET=utf8 AUTO_INCREMENT=2 ;

 Edit it as required -- there should probably be some more indexes on there.

+`password` is a HTTP digest hash:

+    md5('username' . ':' . $realm_name . ':' . $password);

+For now you'll have to generate your own, but I'm adding basic user management functionality soon.

+### Files

 Copy `digestauth.php` to `application/libraries`.
 That's pretty much it.